 - Intermittent Fasting: The Outlook

-Intermittent fasting is one of the most popular health and fitness trends.
+Intermittent fasting, or as we like to call it, intermittent feasting, is one of the most popular health and fitness trends.
 And rightly so!
-Numerous studies are revealing how intermittent fasting benefits our health by reducing inflammation, aiding weight loss, boosting brain function, and promoting cellular generation and renewal–at least in the short term. .
+Numerous studies are revealing how intermittent fasting benefits our health by reducing inflammation, aiding weight loss, boosting brain function, and promoting cellular renewal. .

-In this article, we’ll explore the origins of this diet, intermittent fasting benefits, plans, and things to watch out for.
+In this article, we’ll explore the origins of intermittent fasting as well as the benefits, various fast/feast regimens or plans, and things to watch out for.

 Let’s dive into this way of eating that considers when you eat to be as important as what you eat.